 Pork is the go-to protein for ramen in Japan.
 I’ve made this recipe for Japanese-style pork butt for years.
 However, after having chicken ramen at Wagamama in London, tofu ramen at a Japanese restaurant in Seattle and shrimp ramen in Tokyo, I can assure you that pretty much any kind of protein will work.
 I’ve even used leftover shredded dark turkey meat from Thanksgiving, leftover chicken from Coq au vin and leftover Texas-style beef brisket.

-If you use chicken breast, leave it whole and toss with the lime or lemon juice, salt and pepper and quickly sear in olive or sesame oil for about three minutes per side until cooked through.
+If you start with a protein, cook it first.
+For chicken breast, I recommend leaving it whole and toss with the lime or lemon juice, salt and pepper and quickly sear in canola oil for about three minutes per side until cooked through.
 Slice, and place on top of finished ramen soup.
 Or, just crack and egg into it and let the heat cook it through.
-And for those purists who will balk at this version and say, “Hey, that’s not authentic!”
-Yes, I know.
-I’ve had the real thing in Japan, too.
+(Don’t use sesame oil for searing; it is too delicate and will smoke up your whole house.)

 Notes from recipe testers: “To experiment with new flavors, add a little at a time to preference.
 Taste the separate ingredients (such as miso paste) to get an idea of how much to start with or how it will affect flavor.
 My miso paste seemed pretty salty so I didn’t start with any salt and then checked for taste later in the process.”